-In part 1 of this blog, I had started outlining the steps for GASB 87 calculations, discussing the math behind lease liability, ROU Asset, and interest expenses associated with lease calculations.
+In part 1 of this blog, we had started outlining the steps for GASB 87 calculations, discussing the math behind lease liability, ROU Asset, and interest expenses associated with lease calculations.

-In this post, I will continue with the depreciation and amortization expenses as well as briefly touch on “event-related modifications.”
+In this post, we will continue with the depreciation and amortization expenses as well as briefly touch on “event-related modifications.”

 Step 4: Calculating the Depreciation Expense